Bad-Scientists/AF-Script-Packet/readme.md

  - adds stamina bar right underneath health bar
  - when player is exhausted sprint mode is disabled with cool down of 4 seconds
  - jumping & fighting consumes stamina significantly
- - potions of speed disable stamina consumption (they still have same effect)
+ - potions of speed disable stamina consumption (potions still have same effect)
  - potions of speed have their own texture of stamina bar - you will see how much time is left from potion effect

 1. Update file `_work\data\Scripts\Content\Gothic.src` - add new line **after** parsed **LeGo**.